highchair/artinruins-com/_property/poiriers-kullman-diner.md

 ***

 For more diner-specific history and happenings, be sure to browse [Larry Cultrera’s Diner Hotline](//dinerhotline.wordpress.com){:target="_blank"}.
+And check out our [detailed history of the lunch wagon turned diner car]({% link supplements/history-of-diner-cars-lunch-wagons.md %}) which got its start in Rhode Island.